RV beginner

 Get out and explore

-Trying to determine whether you might need a special license to drive or tow an RV might sound complicated, but it's not.
-In the United States, most RV owners and guests won't need a commercial driver's license to drive or tow an RV.
+Trying to determine whether you might need a special license to drive or tow an RV might sound complicated, but it is usually manageable once you break it down by state, weight, and RV type.
+In the United States, most RV owners and guests will not need a CDL to drive or tow an RV.
 Since you won't have to worry about a commercial driver's license, your travel possibilities are almost limitless.

 With fewer restraints and the open road ahead, what are you waiting for?
 Whether you rent or own your RV, the time to explore is now!
 And did you know?
 Renting an RV with RVezy is just like it sounds — EZY.